 Don’t forget your passport!
 Ok, we didn’t really think you would forget your passport, but if you are travelling to New Zealand on a working holiday visa (or any visa for that matter) there are a few extra documents you should have prepared for when you arrive in New Zealand.

 Because most visitor visa and working holiday visas are electronic, it’s likely that you will prepare all this paperwork and not need it when you arrive in New Zealand.
 However, things can go wrong and technology isn’t always reliable so we recommend having a few print-outs of your visa documents in case you are asked for them at the immigration desk.
 Print out and pack a copy of the following:

-- Your working holiday visa.
+- Your working holiday visa, if applicable.
 (See where to find it in What Does a Working Holiday Visa Look Like?)

 - A bank statement to show you have sufficient funds for the duration of your stay (usually more than NZ$1,000 per month of stay for visitors and NZ$4,200 for working holidaymakers staying a year)

 - A return ticket or sufficient funds to purchase one (approx NZ$1,000 extra available)